The Long Version

 Access to photo forums is limited to members who are TT Contributors.
 Qualifying photos generally means good quality photos of TJ chicas, taken by you, that include facial shots and are easily verifiable / identifiable as being original.
 Some pertinent information regarding the photos is encouraged as it helps with verification.
 “One-liner” messages are not qualifying posts.

-- Pictures of fully and partially nude women are allowed and encouraged!
+- Pictures of fully and partially nude women are allowed !

-- Do not post pictures taken from other mongering sites unless the photo owner has given permission.
+- Do not post pictures taken from other sites unless the photo owner has given permission.

 - Do not post copyright protected pictures without permission.